 Located at the east end of Princes Street, you’ll find the newest edition to Edinburgh’s shopping centres – St James Quarter.
 From beauty to clothing, electronics to footwear, this 4-storey centre covers 1.7 million square feet and includes restaurants, cafés, bars, shops, public spaces and leisure venues.

 A Roomzzz aparthotel where guests can stay for one night, one week, or even up to a year, as well as Edinburgh’s first boutique Everyman cinema will open during future phases.

 The centre’s car park contains 1,600+ spaces, including 70 disabled parking bays, 45 electric car charging bays, motorcycle & scooter spaces and dedicated parking spaces for families.
 There are also bicycle racks located in areas near the Quarter.

 At the heart of Edinburgh's flagship waterfront regeneration, Ocean Terminal is a state-of-the-art leisure and retail complex designed by Sir Terence Conran.
 It boasts 45,000 sq m of shopping and leisure accommodation on three floors.
 The mix includes an array of stores, bars and restaurants and a 12-screen cinema, not to mention stunning views over the Firth of Forth.

-Nautical lovers should also head to Ocean Terminal to see The Royal Yacht Britannia, Her Majesty The Queen’s former floating palace for over 40 years, which is now permanently berthed in Edinburgh.
+Nautical lovers should also head to Ocean Terminal to see The Royal Yacht Britannia, Queen Elizabeth II's former floating palace for over 40 years, which is now permanently berthed in Edinburgh.